About me

 I first joined the Social and Liberal Democrats as a fresher in 1988.
 Was first involved in the Liberal Democrats as a student then after a brief period back in Northern Ireland got back involved when I moved to Scotland.

-In my spare time I still like to bowl (currently back with my first outdoor club North Down), read, theatre or comedy (especially live), keep expanding the knowledge of my family history and watching Livingston Football Club.
+In my spare time I still like to bowl (having won two Irish Junior Cups along the way), read, theatre or comedy (especially live), keep expanding the knowledge of my family history and watching Livingston Football Club (though harder now I no longer live in West Lothian).

 No comments: